Elizabeth Wriothesley, Countess of Southampton: Family

 Elizabeth Vernon was the granddaughter of George Vernon (d.
 1555), and the daughter of John Vernon (d.
 1592) of Hodnet, Shropshire, by Elizabeth Devereux (c.
 1541-c.
 1583) the daughter of Sir Richard Devereux (d.
 13 October 1547) of Weobley, Herefordshire, by his wife, Dorothy Hastings, daughter of George Hastings, 1st Earl of Huntingdon (1487–1544).

 She was the sister of Sir Robert Vernon, Comptroller of the Household to Queen Elizabeth I, and of Susan Vernon, second wife of Sir Walter Leveson, and a first cousin of Robert Devereux, 2nd Earl of Essex.

 Her paternal great-grandfather, Humphrey Vernon, was the grandson of John Talbot, 2nd Earl of Shrewsbury and his wife, Lady Elizabeth Butler, the daughter of James Butler, 4th Earl of Ormond.
 Humphrey's wife, Alice Ludlow, was the great-great-great-granddaughter of Henry IV of England through his son Humphrey, Duke of Gloucester.

 By her mother, Elizabeth was the great-granddaughter of Walter Devereux, 1st Viscount Hereford and his wife Lady Mary Grey, daughter of Thomas Grey, 1st Marquess of Dorset and his wife Cecily Bonville.
 By her mother, Elizabeth was also a great-granddaughter of George Hastings, 1st Earl of Huntingdon and Lady Anne Stafford, daughter of Henry Stafford, 2nd Duke of Buckingham and his wife Lady Katherine Woodville.

 Marriage and children

-On 30 August 1598, Elizabeth married Henry Wriothesley, 3rd Earl of Southampton, who has been suggested as the dedicatee of Shakespeare's sonnets.
-The marriage occurred after Elizabeth discovered she was pregnant.
+On 30 August 1598, Elizabeth married Henry Wriothesley, 3rd Earl of Southampton (1573 – 1624), who has been suggested as the dedicatee of Shakespeare's Sonnets.
+The marriage occurred after Elizabeth realized that she was pregnant.
 Upon discovering this, the Queen had both Elizabeth and her husband locked in Fleet Prison and, after their release, the pair were never again received into her favour.

 Later, when Elizabeth was pregnant she wrote to her husband asking him to buy her a stomacher of scarlet cloth lined with plush to keep her warm while riding, and bring his portrait 'very finely done'.

 Elizabeth and Henry had several children, including: